 6. Seek professional advice

 As with all immigration matters, it’s better to get professional advice than to rely on forums, friends, or Dr Google.
-A specialist immigration lawyer will help you through the sponsorship maze more quickly and easily, and can work with both you and your employer to achieve the best outcome.
+An expert immigration lawyer will help you through the sponsorship maze more quickly and easily, and can work with both you and your employer to achieve the best outcome.
 Get started now »